tensorflow/docs/site/en/guide/profiler.md

     *   The total size of shared (static + dynamic shared) memory used in bytes
     *   The block dimension expressed as `blockDim.x, blockDim.y, blockDim.z`
     *   The grid dimensions expressed as `gridDim.x, gridDim.y, gridDim.z`
-    *   Whether the op is eligible to use TensorCores
+    *   Whether the op is eligible to use Tensor Cores
-    *   Whether the kernel contains TensorCore instructions
+    *   Whether the kernel contains Tensor Core instructions
     *   The name of the op that launched this kernel
     *   The number of occurrences of this kernel-op pair
     *   The total elapsed GPU time in microseconds